junxit/us-congress-bills-116/bill.md

 - **(5)** According to the National Center for Education Statistics, nine million students in the United States—nearly 20 percent of the total K–12 population—attend rural schools, and for reasons ranging from teacher quality to shortages of resources, these students often have fewer opportunities for high-quality STEM learning than their peers in the Nation’s urban and suburban schools.
 - **(6)** Rural areas represent one of the most promising, yet underutilized, opportunities for STEM education to impact workforce development and regional innovation, including agriculture.
 - **(7)** The study of agriculture, food, and natural resources involves biology, engineering, physics, chemistry, math, geology, computer science, and other scientific fields.
-- **(8)** It is estimated that by 2020 that there will be a projected one million more computing jobs than applicants who can fill them.
-To meet this demand, rural students must acquire computing skills through exposure to computer science learning in grades PreK - 12 and in informal learning settings.
+- **(8)** Employment in computer and information technology occupations is projected to grow 11 percent from 2019 to 2029.
+To help meet this demand, it is important rural students have the opportunity to acquire computing skills through exposure to computer science learning in grades Pre-K through 12 and in informal learning settings.
 - **(9)** More than 293,000,000 individuals in the United States use high-speed broadband to work, learn, access healthcare, and operate their businesses, while 19,000,000 individuals in the United States still lack access to high-speed broadband.
 Rural areas are hardest hit, with over 26 percent of individuals in rural areas in the United States lacking access to high-speed broadband compared to 1.7 percent of individuals in urban areas in the United States.

 ## § 3.
 National Science Foundation rural STEM activities